hroncok/python-minimization/document.md

 #### .pyc regular (not optimized) bytecode cache

 When a pure Python module gets imported for the first time after it has been modified (or first time ever), the bytecode cache is is created in `__pycache__/<modulename>.cpython-38.pyc` to be later used on subsequent imports.
 Why are the bytecode cache files created during the buildtime of the RPM `python3` package and shipped with the corresponding `.py` file?
-This is what would would happen if the files were not shipped:
+This is what would happen if the files were not shipped:

  1. If a non-root user executes Python code, Python won't succeed saving the file, the bytecode cache will not be written and hence there will be no future benefits from having the cache in the first place -- startup will be slower.
 On each import, Python will attempt the write which might have further minor negative impact on performance.
  2. If a root user with restricted SELinux context executes Python code, then write operation will fail and the audit log will be pumped with AVC violations.
 The result is (1) + lots of noise.